lfn-cnti/bestpractices/doc/whitepaper/Accelerating_Cloud_Native_in_Telco.md

   tracing.
 * Loggable: Cloud native applications need to support uniform logging for consistency and access to network-wide logs.

+## ANNEX 2

+### GitOps for cloud native applications and infrastructure

+GitOps is not a single product, plugin, or platform.
+While the practices and patterns in GitOps existed before Cloud Native (and the term GitOps), they happen to be a great match for cloud native applications and infrastructure alike.

+Here are some principles for GitOps (as defined by the OpenGitOps community):

+- Declarative - A system managed by GitOps must have its desired state expressed declaratively.
+- Versioned and Immutable - The desired state is stored in a way that enforces immutability, versioning and retains a complete version history.
+- Pulled Automatically - Software agents automatically pull the desired state declarations from the source.
+- Continuously Reconciled - Software agents continuously observe actual system state and attempt to apply the desired state.

+GitOps generally has the following components:
+- A version control repository as the single source of truth for infrastructure and application definitions.
+- Merge requests (or pull requests (PRs)) as the change mechanism for all infrastructure updates.
+- A git (or version-controlled repository) workflow supporting automation of infrastructure and application updates when new code is merged with continuous integration and continuous delivery (CI/CD).

+References:
+- https://opengitops.dev/ - The GitOps Working Group under the CNCF App Delivery SIG.
+- https://www.gitops.tech/ - Collection of information on GitOps by [INNOQ](https://www.innoq.com/en/).

 ## ACKNOWLEDGEMENTS

 Special acknowledgments go to the following Communication Service Providers, who have contributed to this whitepaper:

 * Bell Canada
     * Daniel Bernier, Technical Director